jmyerston/hugo-diogenet/content/home/intro.md

-##  Network Visualization
+##  Network Visualizations
+Diogenet's dataset can be accessed through the Dashboard.
+With the help of the interactive applications that you will find there, you can visualize a global and local view of the networks.
+Each network is built by specific type of relation or tie.
+A family network, for instance, is different from a network of friends or peer philosophers.
+The expectations, themes of conversation and even patterns of behavior in each network are influenced by the type of relation in which the actors are involved.

+### Global View
-With the help of the interactive application that you find below, you can visualize a global view of the network in different ways.
-You can choose three different types of ties that connect the nodes in the network.
-For now, these ties are teacher-disciple, friends, and family.
-In the future, we will add other types of ties denoting who *send letters to whom*, who *cited* and *read* whom, among others.
-You can scroll with the mouse to zoom in and out the network view; changing the size of the labels can improve readability.
+In the visualization that you see right below, the actors in the network are represented as nodes and the relations between them as arrows or vertices.
+We call it a global view because in it you can see the entire nextwork of teachers and pupils.
+This simplified version of the Dashboard is interactive, this means that the nodes can be moved with the mouse, and clicking on the nodes will highlight their most immediate ties.
+You can also scroll with the mouse to zoom in and out the network.

-###  Global Networks
-Aliquam consectetur est gravida erat blandit rhoncus.
-In dolor quam, aliquet ut pellentesque quis, volutpat finibus neque.
-Phasellus vel quam ac dui commodo mattis.
-Donec ac sodales lorem.
-Mauris blandit non elit sed porttitor.
-Praesent pulvinar vel est sit amet sodales.
-Fusce laoreet pretium eros a feugiat.
-Nullam in arcu vitae est dapibus gravida.
-Vestibulum ultrices magna id sagittis fringilla.
-Vivamus in diam a ipsum viverra interdum quis nec eros.
-Aliquam sapien libero, semper a ultricies a, dignissim ac enim.
-Nunc malesuada massa ligula, sit amet lacinia tellus laoreet quis.
-In sed nisi augue.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Maecenas euismod accumsan dolor, a aliquam justo ultricies sit amet.
-Aliquam erat volutpat.

-####  Global View
 ***
 <iframe src="global_vnw.html" height="600" width="1100" align="middle" frameBorder="0">  </iframe>